digshake/CSJavaWUSTL/_sources/Module5-Methods/studio.rst

 =====================
-Studio 5: Writing and testing Methods
+Studio 5: Writing and Testing Methods
 =====================

 **Studio activities should not be started before class!
 Come to the session and work on the activity with other students!**